hostspaceng/community-challenge/README.md

 - AWS Account

 ## Infrastructure creation using Pulumi
 For this project, we employed Pulumi to build the infrastructure.
 Pulumi is an Infrastructure as Code (IaC) tool that empowers the utilization of widely-used programming languages to orchestrate cloud resources.
-In this project, I am utilizing Python as our programming language for resource provisioning.
+In this project, I am utilizing Python as the programming language for resource provisioning.
 The specific resource I am creating is an Amazon Elastic Kubernetes Service (EKS) cluster.

 To get started with Pulumi, check out this [link](https://www.pulumi.com/docs/clouds/aws/get-started/).

 ### Setting AWS Credentials
-Programmatic access is need by Pulumi to create resources in your cloud platform.
+Programmatic access is needed by Pulumi to create resources in your cloud platform.
 This access is granted using Access keys.
 If you don't have one you can check out this [article](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user_manage_add-key.html) no how to create one.

 Pulumi checks the `.aws/credentials` file for the access key.
 This should be how your `.aws/credentials` look like.
 ```